 Victoria Lomasko: I do not like being called an activist.
 I am sure that the term and the concept of activism were created to sell the results of various social activities.
 Across history, there have been people interested not only in their private life but also in something outside of it; trying to influence what they were passionate or concerned about.
 Nobody calls artists such as Diego Rivera, David Siqueiros, or Käthe Kollwitz “activists.”
 In their art, there were political and social topics.
 Like them, I am an artist, not an activist; I do not belong to any special interest groups.

 AM: There has been some reporting about your brief time taking courses at the Institute of Problems of Contemporary Art in Russia, now called the Moscow Institute of Contemporary Art.
 According to several articles, you didn’t feel as though you fit in, because the institute was obsessed with conceptual art and eschewed social realism.
-With that in mind, other than the three you just mentioned, what artists are you most influenced by?
+With that in mind, other than the three you just mentioned, which artists are you most influenced by?

 VL: I’m not impressed with the conceptual, modern, plastic paintings which have no plot to them.
 I’m attracted to when the artist is at the junction of a historical situation, and they were able to depict these changes, find new images for new heroes, create a new iconography.
 David Siqueiros works are so out of this world that it’s unclear how to learn from him, I just admire him.
-Some of my graphic decisions were learned from the German artist Georg Grosz.
+Some of my graphic decisions were learned from the German artist George Grosz.
 Of course, Russian artists are extremely important to me, who, despite their high professional level, are almost unknown in foreign countries.
 It is unlikely that you will know anything by the names of Kuzma Petrov-Vodkin, Alexander Deineka, Pavel Kuznetsov.
 Petrov-Vodkin and Deineka drew primarily on the theme of the Great October Socialist Revolution, creating the first images of Soviet people.
 And Kuznetsov, the “Russian Gauguin,” worked in the Russian colonies in Turkestan.
 I may be critical of his subject matter, but the work itself is very beautiful.

 AM: I believe your father was also an artist, you have said that he spent his work days drawing hundreds of Lenins, but also that he painted on his own time; is that why you became interested in art?